Millennial Home Lending: What to Know

 Millennials are considerably less attracted to debt than the preceding generations, and a mortgage is the largest debt most Americans take on.
 Islamic home finance offers an alternative that is an investment rather than a loan, thus limiting debt.

 For example, Guidance Residential’s model of Islamic home finance is based on the principle of diminishing musharakah.
 Musharakah, which means “sharing” in Arabic, denotes the fact that the two parties invest in a property together.
-The homeowner pays a usage fee for the company’s portion of the property while gradually buying out the company’s stake.
+The homeowner enjoys full usage rights of the entire property, paying a usage fee for the company’s portion while gradually buying out the company’s stake.
 This model aligns more closely with many home buyers’ preferences to limit debt rather than take on a large loan.

 Lower Your Stress

-Many Millennials suffer from high DTI ratios due to credit card and student loans.
+Many young adults suffer from high DTI ratios due to credit card and student loans.
 Buying a home with a conventional mortgage adds stress by increasing that loan burden.
 Buying a home with Guidance Residential’s Declining Balance Co-Ownership Program does not.

 >> Related Read: The Guidance Difference